 - Age plays a role in weakening vein valves

 - Trauma to the leg area

 What are reticular veins?

 Smaller than varicose veins – usually no more than 2mm in size – reticular veins also do not protrude above the skin the way that varicose veins do.
-Blue or purple in colour (because of the deoxygenated blood that fills them), they are most commonly found on the inner thigh, the backs of knees, or on the legs and ankles.
-They may not be quite as noticeable as the larger varicose veins, but their appearance nonetheless deters many people from wearing shorts, bathing suits, skirts, or other clothing that reveals areas of the skin where they are visible.
+Due to being filled with deoxygenated blood, they appear blue or purple in colour.
+Reticular veins are most commonly found on the inner thigh, back of the knee or on the legs and ankles.
+They may not be quite as noticeable as the larger varicose veins, but their appearance nonetheless deters many people from wearing shorts, bathing suits, skirts or other clothing that reveals areas of the skin where they are visible.

 Reticular veins can also produce symptoms such as pain and discomfort in the areas surrounding them.
 More importantly, they can serve as “feeder veins” for clumps of spider veins, serving as the source of excess blood that fills them.

 Fortunately, removal of reticular veins is now almost as much of a routine procedure as the removal of varicose veins.
-As an “added plus,” removal of reticular veins can often help to eliminate “downstream” spider veins as well.
+An added bonus to removing reticular veins can often help to eliminate spider veins as well.

 Reticular veins can be effectively treated using called ultrasound-guided sclerotherapy, during which the physician inserts a tiny catheter into the vein and then injects a chemical irritant – either a liquid or a foam – that makes the walls of the vein stick to each other, causing the entire vein to collapse.
 Reticular veins can also be treated using a laser applied to the surface of the skin.
 Lasers emit a specific frequency of light that heats up and damages the vein without injuring nearby tissues.